xommmmmmmm/QueueNineChimera/README.md

 1. Apply the gaskets on both sides of the plate (eight total), using tweezers is recommended.

 **Case Assembly**:
 1. Insert the assembly into the top case, putting the top under the daughterboard first, then aligning the mounting holes on the plate with the pegs in the top case.
-There might be a little bit of friction at first but it will seat once everything is aligned, force is not required.
+Pay attention to the six screw posts since they might catch on their cutouts in plate a bit.
+There might be a little bit of friction at first but it will seat once everything is aligned, heavy force is not required.
 1. Tape modding the bottom of the PCB or the inside of the bottom case, either with the stock cardboard adhesive and/or 3M painter's tape is highly recommended.
 This will prevent unlikely but possible shorts from bottoming out the PCB on aftermarket gaskets if you press hard.
 1. Close the bottom case, add keycaps, set up your layout in Vial.
     1. In Vial, use the Layouts tab to select the physical layout options you want.
 For the 8u/10u spacebar option on Chimera v1.1, select the first 6u bar option and simply leave the unused keys blank.